 Undergraduate Directing Workshop

-Flowers for Algernon, directing by Rocky Nunzio, with performances in Theatre 101 on March 19-21 at 7:30 pm.
+Flowers for Algernon, directing by Rocky Nunzio, was performed in Theatre 101 on March 19-21 at 7:30 pm.
 Auditions were held in the fall 2014.
-(Rehearsals will begin at the start of the spring semester.)
 For more detailed information please check the Events page.
 Contact Rocky Nunzio with questions.